Explore the Standards

-What areas do our Development work cover?
+What areas does our Development work cover?

 Standards development projects

-We aim to develop and enhance both the Standards and supporting guidance on an ongoing basis.
+We aim to develop and enhance both the Standards and supporting information on an ongoing basis.
 To achieve this, we undertake a range of projects covering existing areas of the Standards and those that support them.
 Desktop research is followed by visits to the firm concerned and discussions with staff to identify good practice.

 Taking a similar methodology to the above, research projects focus on topical areas of emerging interest.
 Once an initial report has been produced, we may undertake a campaign to develop the theme and maintain interest by publishing updated research to firms and in industry publications.